 Students who are experiencing financial emergencies and who have exhausted other resources are encouraged to avail themselves of this ministry.
-Requests for emergency assistance are considered on the basis of what is clearly recognized as a bonafide emergency.
+Requests for emergency assistance are considered on the basis of what is clearly recognized as an emergency.
 As such, the Student Emergency Fund Committee considers each request separately.
 Due to significant increases in the number of requests for the SEF each year, the SEF application process has been designed to be as thorough and efficient as possible.

 Contributions to the fund are greatly appreciated and may be made through the Regent University Student Services Office.
 Students who have been helped through this ministry are encouraged, as God prospers them, to bless others by making donations to the SEF.
-Normally, contributions to the SEF are tax-deductible.
-However, contributions given through SEF to a specific recipient (designated gift) are not tax-deductible.
+Normally, contributions to the SEF are tax-deductible, however, contributions given through SEF to a specific recipient (designated gift) are not tax-deductible.

 This cover sheet and the attached form supersede all previous forms.

 - The SEF is not intended to be a means of ongoing regular support, but is for emergencies only.
 Assistance for emergencies will be limited to a minimum of three months apart.